Home > Tours > Asia Tours > South East Asia Tours > Family Discovery Vietnam & Angkor Wat Extension

 Overview

 Book online and enjoy exclusive savings on Explore's 15 Day Family Discovery Vietnam & Angkor Wat Extension.
-Experience an exciting introduction to Vietnam as we travel along the coast from Hanoi to Ho Chi Minh City.
-Kayak around the island cliffs of Halong Bay, take part in a martial art lesson and cook a Vietnamese meal staying in a traditional homestay in the Mekong delta.
+Gather the family for an introduction to Vietnam as we travel from Hanoi to Ho Chi Minh City.
+Kayak around the island cliffs of Halong Bay, master Kinh Van martial arts and cook up a fragrant Vietnamese meal during a homestay on the Mekong Delta.
+As we traverse the country, sleep aboard an overnight train and a traditional junk boat.

 Book online and enjoy exclusive savings on Explore's 15 Day Family Discovery Vietnam & Angkor Wat Extension.
-Experience an exciting introduction to Vietnam as we travel along the coast from Hanoi to Ho Chi Minh City.
-Kayak around the island cliffs of Halong Bay, take part in a martial art lesson and cook a Vietnamese meal staying in a traditional homestay in the Mekong delta.
+Gather the family for an introduction to Vietnam as we travel from Hanoi to Ho Chi Minh City.
+Kayak around the island cliffs of Halong Bay, master Kinh Van martial arts and cook up a fragrant Vietnamese meal during a homestay on the Mekong Delta.
+As we traverse the country, sleep aboard an overnight train and a traditional junk boat.

 Itinerary